hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 toOsString = id
 ```

-OsString always comes with 3 families of decoding and encoding funnctions:
+OsString always comes with 3 families of decoding and encoding functions:

 - `encodeUtf`/`decodeUtf`: assumes UTF-8 on unix and UTF-16 LE on windows
   * we are using this in the code above for simplicity